 NSERC does not retain or claim any ownership of, or exploitation rights to, intellectual property resulting from your NSERC funding.
 However, as NSERC's role includes promoting the use of knowledge to build a strong national economy and improving the quality of life of Canadians, every effort should be made to have the results of NSERC-funded research exploited in Canada, for the benefit of Canadians.
 You are encouraged to discuss intellectual property rights with all parties and organizations involved in the research.

-Please see the Policy on Intellectual Property.
+Refer to the Policy on Intellectual Property.